2020 IRONMAN 70.3 Fortaleza Rules

 2.15.
 All athletes are subject to anti-doping testing.

 2.16.
 Every athlete who finishes the race will receive a medal.
-The top five finishers in each Age Group category will receive a trophy.
+The top three finishers in each Age Group category will receive a trophy.

 2.17.
 Compete without receiving assistance from other parties (other than from Race Referees, Race Officials, and other athletes).
 Receiving assistance will result in disqualification.